etruel/wpematico/readme.txt

 == Changelog ==

+= 2.5.1 Dec 18, 2019 =

+Fixed a problem when sanitize the key on the licenses page and some tweaks in the welcome screen styles.

 = 2.5 Dec 11, 2019 =

 Version 2.5 concludes a series of radical changes that we had started since version 2.4 in terms of plugin security.
 Also following a strict revision to follow the standards of Wordpress coding development.